dfrdn/gulapa-law/content/practice-areas/real-estate-and-construction.md

 ---
 title: Real Estate and Construction
 image: /img/infrastracture.svg
-description: >-
-  The firm has been providing legal advice on both private and government side real estate and construction projects.
-In particular, the firm has been advising and assisting private clients on the preparation of their solicited or unsolicited proposal for government PPP projects.
-On the other hand, the firm has assisting transaction advisors of implementing or procuring agencies in their procurement of infrastructure projects.

-  The firm has been assisting its clients in the preparation of the contract forms using the FIDIC contract template.
+description: "The firm has been providing legal advice on both real estate and construction projects.
+We assist clients in the preparation of the contract forms using the FIDIC contract template. "
 notables:
   - Consortium of Aboitiz InfraCapital, Inc., AC Infrastructure Holdings Corporation, Alliance Global Group, Inc., Asia's Emerging Dragon